raspberrypi/rpi-imager/README.md

 # rpi-imager

-Raspberry Pi Imaging Utility
+Raspberry Pi Imager

 - Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.org/downloads/).
 - To install on Raspberry Pi OS, use `sudo apt update && sudo apt install rpi-imager`.

 ## License

-The main code of the Imaging Utility is made available under the terms of the Apache license.
-See license.txt and files in "dependencies" folder for more information about the various open source licenses that apply to the third-party dependencies used such as Qt, libarchive, drivelist, mountutils and libcurl.
+Code is made available under the terms of the Apache license.
+See license.txt and files in `dependencies` folder for more information about the various open-source licenses that apply to the third-party dependencies used such as Qt, libarchive, drivelist, mountutils and libcurl.

-## How to rebuild
+## Build instructions

 ### Debian/Ubuntu Linux